 - Minimize your loan repayment costs, Maximize your monthly cash flow

 - Negotiate the best compensation benefits for your situation

 Review all your repayment options carefully.
 As well-intentioned as it may be, there is a very good chance you’ll be paying more, losing flexibility, or discounting the value of the benefit you’re offered with many of the employer student loan assistance programs currently offered for veterinarians.
 Approach your employer about having the benefit redirected to pre tax benefits in your compensation package or paid out in a way where you have control of how those funds are used.

 Before offering an employee student loan assistance program, make sure you go through these steps:

-- Get knowledgeable about IDR at the VIN Foundation Student Debt Center
+- Get knowledgeable about federal student loans and IDR at the VIN Foundation Student Debt Center

 - Will a direct student loan contribution reduce your associates total repayment costs?

 - Consider the tax implications and logistics of a direct student loan contribution

 - Are there other compensation benefits that will result in a larger value to you and your associate than a student loan contribution?

 - Cater a plan that matches both your and your associates’ financial goals